 Finally, we used the traditional variable of the trade union density rate to assess the importance of trade unions.
-This variable conveys the number of union members who are employees as a percentage of the total number of employees9.
+This variable conveys the number of union members who are employees as a percentage of the total number of employees7.
 This variable was collected from the Labour Force Statistics, available from the OECD database.
 When not available from the OECD (or when only some observations were available), observations of this variable were completed with data from both the ICTWSS and the International Labour Organization databases.

-Table A1 in the Appendix contains the descriptive statistics of the data, and Table 2 presents the corresponding correlations between all the variables.
-All the correlations are lower than 0.8 in absolute terms, precluding the existence of multicollinearity between our variables (Studenmund, 2005).
+Table A1 in the Appendix contains the descriptive statistics of the data and Figure A1 to Figure A9 in the Appendix represent the respective plots.
+All the correlations are lower than 0.8 in absolute terms8, precluding the existence of multicollinearity between our variables (Studenmund, 2005).
 The only exception is the correlation between technological progress and output growth.
-Nonetheless, the variance inflation factor (VIF) of each variable is smaller than 5 (Table A2 in the Appendix), which rejects the possibility of multicollinearity between our variables (Studenmund, 2005).
+Nonetheless, the variance inflation factor (VIF) of each variable is smaller than 5 (Table A2 in the Appendix), which rejects the possibility of multicollinearity between our variables (Studenmund 2005)9.